webpack/webpack.js.org/src/content/glossary.md

 - **Chunk**: This webpack-specific term is used internally to manage the bundling process.
 Bundles are composed out of chunks, of which there are several types (e.g. entry and child).
 Typically, _chunks_ directly correspond with the output _bundles_ however, there are some configurations that don't yield a one-to-one relationship.
 - [**Code Splitting**](/guides/code-splitting/): Refers to dividing your code into various bundles/chunks which you can then load on demand instead of loading a single bundle containing everything.
 - [**Configuration**](/concepts/configuration/): webpack config file is a plain old JavaScript file that exports an object.
-This object is then processed by webpack based upon its defined properties.
+This object is then processed by webpack based upon it's defined properties.

 ## D